30 July 2019

 The Hong Kong Tourism Board (HKTB) has launched MEHK since 2008 to offer one-stop professional support to MICE organisers choosing Hong Kong as a destination for meetings and exhibitions.
 Such services include publicity, visitor promotion, coordination of site inspection, facilitation in securing local dignitary as officiating guest and liaison with government departments.
-As recognition of MEHK’s quality services, HKTB was awarded “Best Convention Bureau, Asia Pacific” in the CEI Readers’ Choice Awards 2018.
+As recognition of MEHK’s quality services, HKTB was awarded the “Best of Bureaus in Asia Pacific” in the CEI Readers’ Choice Awards 2018.

 To tackle the shortage of space at the HKCEC during peak seasons, an endeavour to hold “one show, two locations” at both the HKCEC and AWE has been adopted since 2009, with free shuttle bus services offered.
-The September version of the Hong Kong Jewellery and Gem Fair, for example, has successfully adopted the approach since 2009.
-Exhibitors and buyers recorded respective growth rates of 21% and 51% from 2009 to 2014.
+The September version of the Hong Kong Jewellery and Gem Fair, for example, has successfully adopted the approach since 2009, with the number of exhibitors and buyers recorded strong growth over the subsequent years.

 A wide variety of service companies are involved in the convention and exhibition industry, including event organisers, stand constructors, insurance companies, freight forwarders, travel agents and hotels.
 However, the central role played by event organisers in bringing together all these services makes them the most important industry service providers.